MediaComem/comem-archidep/ex/sftp-deployment.md

 ## :exclamation: Use a real password

-The `todolist.sql` files creates a `todolist` user with the password `change-me-now` by default.
+The `todolist.sql` file creates a `todolist` user with the password `change-me-now` by default.
 You should change the password to a more secure value.
 Make sure that the password you choose is strong enough per the minimum password requirements you chose when you secured the MySQL installation.